Austin Hedges Player Props: Pirates vs. Brewers

 Austin Hedges At The Plate

-- He has homered in one of 39 games, and in 0.8% of his plate appearances.
+- He has gone deep in one of 40 games, and in 0.8% of his plate appearances.

-- Hedges has driven in a run in nine games this year (23.1%), including two games with multiple runs batted in.
+- In nine games this season (22.5%), Hedges has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.